 This was a fantastic tour.
 Paul couldn’t have been better.
 Best eyes and ears I’ve ever experienced and a will to get everyone to see each bird. - Hank K.

 Day 2: After breakfast we’ll travel a short distance to the Taipei Botanical Gardens for an introduction to Taiwan’s more common birds.
 These are sure to include Swinhoe’s White-eye and Light-vented Bulbul, and this site is also one of the best for both Taiwan Barbet and Malayan Night Heron.
 We should be able to find at least one of the latter stalking earthworms somewhere in the small gardens.
 A pair of Crested Goshawks also breed in the park most years.
 From there we’ll drive southwest, away from Taipei and up into the hills at Da Syue Shan (literally “Big Snow Mountain”).
 Even though this site holds most of the island’s endemic birds, we’ll make several stops en route, perhaps to search for Black-necklaced Scimitar Babbler or Taiwan Hwamei, but we should still arrive in time to explore some of this excellent reserve.
-The endemic Swinhoe’s Pheasant is relatively easy to see here, as is its rarer cousin, and Taiwan’s national bird, Mikado Pheasant.
+The endemic Swinhoe’s Pheasant is relatively easy to see here, but its rarer cousin, and Taiwan’s national bird, Mikado Pheasant can be challenging.
 Night just outside Da Syue Shan Forest Recreation area.

 Days 3-4: We’ll spend the following two days at Da Syue Shan searching for species such as White-bellied Green Pigeon and endemics such as Taiwan Bamboo Partridge, the startled-looking Yellow Tit, Taiwan Bush Warbler, Taiwan Scimitar Babbler, Grey-cheeked Fulvetta, Rufous-crowned, Rusty, and White-whiskered Laughingthrushes, Steere’s Liocichla, White-eared Sibia, Taiwan Vivid Niltava, Taiwan Yuhina, Taiwan Rosefinch, and Flamecrest.